mlblake105/School_District_Analysis/README.md

   - Scores by school spending
     - Slight change in the $630-644 scores by school spending group.
 Less than 0.1 percent change in each category.
   - Scores by school size
     - Slight change in the 1000-2000 medium school size group.
-Again less than 0.1 percent change in each category.
+Again less than 0.1 percent change.
   - Scores by school type
     - Sligh change in the charter school type category.
-Again less than 0.1 percent change in each category.
+Again less than 0.1 percent change.

 ## Summary
 - District Analysis- Slight decrease in math and reading percentages due to change to ninth grade scores at Thomas High School.
 This decreased the overall passing rate slightly